MarlinFirmware/MarlinDocumentation/_features/tmc_drivers.md

 SENSORLESS_HOMING         | Use the TMC drivers that support this feature to act as endstops by using stallGuard to detect a physical limit.
 HOMING_SENSITIVITY        | The Sensorless Homing sensitivity can be tuned to suit the specific machine.<br>A **higher** value will make homing **less** sensitive.<br>A **lower** value will make homing **more** sensitive.
 TMC_DEBUG                 | Enable M122 debugging command.
 This will give you _a lot_ of additional information about the status of your TMC drivers.
 TMC_ADV                   | You can use this to add your own configuration settings.
 The requirement is that the command used must be part of the respective TMC stepper library.
-Remember to add a backslash after every command!
+Remember to add a backslash after each command!

 ## GCodes